ADR0407/FLOW-PROOF-Beginner-Course-submission/README.md

 # Executing
 It is esay to do.
 Just open flow.playground and start to code.

-In this we have to create new contract in the as i used Student and write code into it.after writing code of contract deploye contract at a address.
+In this we have to create new contract , as i used Student . write your contarct code into it.
+After writing code of contract deploye contract at a address.

-Now,write the transaction code where we are going to call function addinfo to add new information , after writing of  code you will  see a dialouge box which will contain the variable you initiallized , and give input in box , and execute it.
+Now, write the transaction code , where we are going to call function addinfo() to add new information , after writing of  code you will  see a dialouge box which will contain the variable you initiallized , and give input in box , and execute it.

 Now, write the script code to view the data or information of specific rollno.